 This section of the handbook provides an overview of each role; however, you will need to carefully review the linked requirements specified in each section.
-It is the responsibility of every candidate, certificant, and supervisor to ensure that any supervision provided or received is consistent with current BACB requirements, any applicable state regulatory requirements (e.g., licensure), and relevant third-party payer requirements.
+It is the responsibility of every candidate, certificant, and supervisor to ensure that any supervision provided or requirements and is consistent with current PACP requirements any applicable state requirements requirements.

+received is consistent with current BACB requirements, any applicable state regulatory requirements (e.g., licensure), and relevant third-party payer requirements.